-Such an approach is certainly feasible.
-In fact, in the 1980s the Administrative Conference of the United States (ACUS) made two recommendations endorsing a process called "regulatory negotiation" which put stakeholders at the table with regulators to essentially co-write regulation.
+Such an approach is highly possible, in fact, in the 1980's the Administrative Conference of the United States (ACUS) made two recommendations endorsing a process call "regulatory negotiation" which put stakeholders at the table with regulators to essentially co-write regulation.
 Similarly, the EU has a longstanding policy to promote regulatory cooperation, and where possible convergence, with its major trading partners.
 This discussion paper posits a modified hybrid international version of the existing ACUS recommendations and the realization of the EU's regulatory cooperation ambitions.

-While some consultation already occurs, an agreement would serve to add a well articulated and developed methodology to elevate and formalize those efforts.
+Further, while, arguably, some consultation already occurs, an agreement would serve to add a well articulated and developed methodology to elevate and formalize those efforts.
 The formalization will create a cohesive system between regulators and also assure continuous progress.

 In particular, the agreement would develop a process and methodology for consultation called a Regulatory Compatibility Analysis (RCA).
-An RCA should be overseen by OIRA or Sec Gen level, and for financial services in the newly created Financial Stability Oversight Committee (FSOC) in the U.S. and the Sec Gen or other appropriate venue for the EU.
+An RCA should be overseen by OIRA or Sec Gen level, and for financial services in the newly created Financial Stability Oversight Committee (FSOC) in the US and the Sec Gen or other appropriate venue for the EU.